Mukul1127/MeteoNow/README.md

-# MeteoWeather v2 Rewrite
+# MeteoWeather

-Now In Astro!

-Check main branch for legacy code
+A Random Weather App made in Astro